An easy red Polish beetroot soup!

 I cooked this soup in my Redmond Multicooker, which is a great kitchen gadget that makes your life much easier.
 It can pretty much cook anything for you, and it comes with a 3D heating system so it means that it cooks your food well, and that the heat is evenly distributed while your food is being cooked.
 To read my full review click here.
 And for more Multicooker recipes, please follow this link.

-So my family and I, have been following EURO 2016 Championship this summer, and as we’re big fans of the Euros.
-I was thrilled when Redmond Multicookers have challenged me along with other food bloggers to create recipes from countries that are playing in the Euros this year.
-I have previously done France, and made a wonderful Peach Clafoutis, as well as Russia and made the best ever Beef Stroganoff, and today I’m sharing a traditional Polish recipe with you for Poland!
+So my family and I, have been following EURO 2016 Championship this summer.
+And as we’re big fans of the Euros, I was thrilled when Redmond Multicookers have challenged me along with other food bloggers to create recipes from countries that are playing in the Euros this year.
+I have previously done France, and made a wonderful Peach Clafoutis, as well as Russia and made the best ever Beef Stroganoff.
+Today, I’m sharing a traditional Polish recipe with you for Poland!

 - 2 beetroots